How You Lift Matters: Wearable Sensors Can Detect Exercise Form Errors with 99% Accuracy

 Repository: github.com/kchoover14/ml-lift-better

 Data: Training and test datasets from the Weight Lifting Exercise Dataset (Velloso et al., 2013), publicly available.
-Not included in this repository.
+Stored in data/.

 Code:

-• ml-lift-better.R – data cleaning, partitioning, model training, and figure export for all four classifiers
+• scripts/ml-lift-better.R – data cleaning, partitioning, model training, figure export, and table export for all four classifiers

 Project Artifacts:

-• Figures (n=4): variable importance plots for all models; random forest error by tree count
+• Figures (n=5): variable importance plots for bag, GBM, and random forest; random forest error by tree count; random forest accuracy by predictor count.
+Stored in outputs/.

 Environment: